sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-final-case.md

 ## Objective

-> Note: This activity was designed as a group exercise for in-classroom ILTs (Instructor Lead Trainings), the idea is a final discussion after the exercise.
+> **Note** This activity was designed as a group exercise for in-classroom ILTs (Instructor Lead Trainings), the idea is a final discussion after the exercise.
 But you also can do it if by yourself.

 ## Complex Scenarios